mahmoud9050/mahmoud9050/README.md

-- 👋 Hi, I’m @mahmoud9050
+- 👋 Hi, I’m mahmoud ahmed
-- 👀 I’m interested in ...
+- 👀 I’m interested in python and django
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning html and css
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me _my_ phone number :01015410844

 <!---
 mahmoud9050/mahmoud9050 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.